 It’ll keep growing.
 The population is on course to reach 35.6 million by 2030, helping it topple Tokyo as the world’s most populous city.
-Since the greater metropolitan area generates almost a fifth of Indonesia’s GDP, Jakarta will continue to be the country’s main commercial hub.
+The greater metropolitan area, which generates almost a fifth of Indonesia’s GDP, will continue to be the country’s main commercial hub.
 There’s a $43 billion plan to sort out the traffic, including a Mass Rapid Transit rail line that opened in 2019.
 As for Jakarta’s submergence problem, the president is planning a giant wall to keep big waves out.

 To contact the reporters on this story: Thomas Kutty Abraham in Jakarta at firstname.lastname@example.org;Arys Aditya in Jakarta at email@example.com

-To contact the editors responsible for this story: Stephanie Phang at firstname.lastname@example.org, Grant Clark
+To contact the editors responsible for this story: Stephanie Phang at firstname.lastname@example.org, Grant Clark, Paul Geitner